-Rooibos, as you may or may not know, is a bush native to the Western Cape, a province of South Africa.
-When the leaves of the bush are dried and brewed like tea, the result is a red liquid with a palatable taste that contains no calories, no caffeine and tons of antioxidants.
+Rooibos, as you may or may not know, is a type of plant native to the Western Cape, a province of South Africa.
+A spindly, dry type of bush, with leaves that when dried and brewed like tea, results in a red liquid.
+It has a distinct, but palatable taste, and contains no calories, no caffeine and tons of antioxidants.
 It’s used in a variety of products, ranging from flavoured drinks to beauty and skin care products.

 Therefore, my first thought at seeing a Rooibos Tea Latte was “hold on there Mars Rover, you don’t know if them Martians are friendly”.
 As Starbucks was as quiet as you would expect it to be on the night of the first school day of the new year, I decided to quiz our friendly Barista a bit.
 “Have you sold any of these Rooibos Lattes?”
 I tentatively quizzed.
 “Yes,” he responded happily, “we have”.